Tarrana: History

+Tarrana was an ancient city which housed the necropolitan site for its society members.
+It is believed by Finley A. Hooper that the entire space was perhaps solely served as a burial ground.
+However, due to natural environmental factors and looting over centuries, only a small portion of the Tarrana burial space has been found and excavated today.

 The earliest tombs discovered in the site date back to the Old Kingdom, mostly to the 6th Dynasty.
 Another cemetery was made during the Middle Kingdom, and another one in the New Kingdom, the latter being characterized by the use of large-faced ceramic coffins.

 At one point, a temple of Hathor was erected, of which some blocks depicting pharaoh Ptolemy I were found.
 The temple was accompanied by a dedicated cemetery where sacred cattle were buried.
 Another temple, dedicated to Apollo, was built at the northernmost border of the site: it was later completely destroyed to its foundations, leaving only a few blocks.

 The northeastern sector of the site hosted a very large necropolis dating to the Graeco-Roman and Coptic periods: a large amount of artefacts of various types has been recovered from these tombs, some of which suggests that during these times, Terenuthis flourished thanks to the trade of wine and salt with the Wadi el-Natrun.
 Many tombs have a square superstructure made from mudbricks, and an inner vaulted roof.
 From these tombs a large number of stelae were found.
-These are inscribed with either Greek or Demotic Egyptian texts, and provide glimpses of daily life of the period between 100-300 CE.
+These are inscribed with either Greek or Demotic Egyptian texts, and provide glimpses of daily life of the period between 100 and 300 CE.

 A smaller cemetery, dating to the 2nd century CE, was dedicated to Aphrodite.
 Two Roman thermae once stood south of the aforementioned temple of Apollo.

 Terenuthis became a bishopric that, being in the province of Aegyptus Prima was a suffragan of Alexandria and is included in the Catholic Church's list of titular sees.
 Le Quien mentions two of its bishops: Arsinthius in 404; Eulogius at the First Council of Ephesus in 431.